Poplin

-Poplin, also called tabinet (or tabbinet), is a fine (but thick) wool, cotton or silk fabric that has a vertical warp and a horizontal weft.
-Nowadays, the name refers to a strong material in a plain weave of any fiber or blend, with crosswise ribs that typically give a corded surface.
+Poplin, also called tabinet (or tabbinet), is a fine (but thick) wool, cotton or silk fabric with crosswise ribs that typically give a corded surface.
+Nowadays, the name refers to a strong material in a plain weave of any fiber or blend.

 Poplin traditionally consisted of a silk warp with a weft of worsted yarn.
 In this case, as the weft is in the form of a stout cord, the fabric has a ridged structure, like rep, which gives depth and softness to the lustre of the silky surface.
 The ribs run across the fabric from selvedge to selvedge.
+In Britain, woollen yarn from the spinners in Suffolk would be sent to Dublin to be woven with silk into tabinet.

 Poplin is now made with wool, cotton, silk, rayon, polyester or a mixture of these.
 Since it has a plain under/over weave, the fabric displays a plain woven surface with no ribbing if the weft and warp threads are of the same material and size.
 Shirts made from this material are easy to iron and do not wrinkle easily.